-Javadoc Tag @author Value The authors and contributors (e.g., Yuhong Xiong, Edward A. Lee) @version Version information.
+Javadoc Tag Value @author The authors and contributors (e.g., Yuhong Xiong, Edward A. Lee) @version Version information.
 The default value \$Id\$ is replaced by actual version information when the code is committed to CVS (e.g. \$Id: Const.java,v 1.52 2007/07/11 19:43:46 eal Exp \$) @since The release in which the class first appeared.
 Usually, the release is one decimal place after the current release.
 For example, if the current release is 3.0.2, then the @since tag would read: @since Ptolemy II 3.1 @Pt.ProposedRating Proposed code rating.
+Each tag includes the color (one of red, yellow, green, or blue) and the cvs login of the person responsible for the proposed or accepted rating level.
+See the Ptolemy documentation for more information. @Pt.AcceptedRating Accepted code rating.
 Each tag includes the color (one of red, yellow, green, or blue) and the cvs login of the person responsible for the proposed or accepted rating level.
 See the Ptolemy documentation for more information.